Elcock-Lab/spotter/README.md

 Hacker, W.C., Elcock, A.H.
 (2023) _spotter_: A single-nucleotide resolution stochastic simulation model of supercoiling-mediated transcription and translation in prokaryotes. (preprint) bioRxiv.

+All code here was written by Will Hacker with the exception of some very helpful xtc utilities (see [External contributions](#external-contributions) below)

 <br/>

 ## GETTING STARTED: A TEST RUN WITH THE _E. coli alaS_ OPERON